LIXIL Earnings Call Transcripts

 -

-Q1 results were flat year-over-year, with renovation demand offsetting weak new housing and mixed overseas performance.
-Structural reform and DPI write-downs weighed on profit, but cash flow improved and a stronger second half is expected.
+Q1 results were flat year-over-year, with renovation demand offsetting weak new housing and overseas markets remaining sluggish.
+Structural reforms and inventory write-downs weighed on profit, but free cash flow improved and a stronger second half is expected.